apollographql/apollo-client/react-docs/source/prefetching.md

 order: 24
 ---

-One of the easiest ways to make your application's UI feel a lot snappier with Apollo Client is to use prefetching.
-Prefetching simply means fetching data before it needs to be rendered on the screen, for example by loading all data required for a view as soon as you anticipate that a user will navigate to it.
+Prefetching is one of the easiest ways to make your application's UI feel a lot faster with Apollo Client.
+Prefetching simply means loading data into the cache before it needs to be rendered on the screen.
+Essentially, we want to load all data required for a view as soon as we can guess that a user will navigate to it.

 In Apollo Client, prefetching is very simple and can be done by running a component's query before rendering.
-GitHunt uses the `withApollo` higher-order component to directly call the `query` method on `client` as soon as the user hovers over a link to the comments page.
+In GitHunt, we use the `withApollo` higher-order component to directly call a `query` as soon as the user hovers over a link to the comments page.
 With the data prefetched, the comments page renders immediately, and the user often experiences no delay at all:

 ```js
 const FeedEntry = ({ entry, currentUser, onVote, client }) => {